berettavexee/Chaussette/README.md

 I don't have data on the actual performance of the pumps or their specs.

 I shouldn't have to write this down, but better safe than sorry.
-This is a weekend project, which does not benefit from any form of guarantee, quality assurance or follow-up.
-It is in no way related to my employer.
+This is a one man weekend project, which does not benefit from any form of guarantee, quality assurance or follow-up.
 Under no circumstances should it be used for any application involving nuclear safety.

 ## Features